openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

 .. _check_student_progress:

 ****************************************
-Check the Progress of a Single Student
+Check the Progress of a Single Learner
 ****************************************

-To check a single student's progress, you can locate the specific row on the grade report or review the student's **Progress** page.
-The **Progress** page includes a chart that plots the score the student has earned for every graded assignment and the total grade as of the current date.
+To check a single learner's progress, you can locate the specific row on the grade report or review the learner's **Progress** page.
+The **Progress** page includes a chart that plots the score the learner has earned for every graded assignment and the total grade as of the current date.
 Below the chart, each assignment and the score attained are listed.

-To review a student's **Progress** page, you supply an email address or username.
-You can check the progress for students who are either enrolled in, or who have unenrolled from, the course.
+To review a learner's **Progress** page, you supply an email address or username.
+You can check the progress for learners who are either enrolled in, or who have unenrolled from, the course.

-Students can view a similar chart and assignment list (of their own progress only) when they are logged in to the course.
+Learners can view a similar chart and assignment list (of their own progress only) when they are logged in to the course.
 See :ref:`A Students View`.

-To view the **Progress** page for a student:
+To view the **Progress** page for a learner, follow these steps.

 #.
 View the live version of your course.